 Looking at this information, it’s easy to understand how happiness is linked to a strong immune system.

-Let’s face it: Happy are those who enjoy sleeping as much as staying awake and thus, ensure that suffering from lack of sleep is an improbability of all sorts.
-Happy are those who get in their daily dose of exercise by one means or another.
+Let’s face it: Happy are those who enjoy sleeping as much as staying awake and thus ensure that suffering from lack of sleep is an improbability of all sorts.
+Happy are those who get in their daily dose of exercise.
+By the way, do you know what is ikigai?

-On more serious note, however, despite all the research done, there are very few papers that have been successful in establishing a clear-cut relationship between happiness and one’s immunity system.
+On a more serious note, however, despite all the research done, there are very few papers that have been successful in establishing a clear-cut relationship between happiness and one’s immunity system.
 That’s not to say that researchers and academics alike, don’t believe that there is a link here.
-The problem is that it’s an extremely difficult concept to prove.
+The problem is that it’s a hard concept to prove.